lsiver/notes_app/README.md

 ### Notes Area
 ![Screenshot](./images/logged_in_splash.png)

+### Docker File created 10/28/2025
+Docker-compose up, then navigate to http://localhost:3000

 ### To-do
-*Need to supply a file that creates the PostgreSQL DB, right now it is just local on my machine/docker*
+~~Need to supply a file that creates the PostgreSQL DB, right now it is just local on my machine/docker~~